Davidevlops/JS-DSA/Data-structures-graphs.md

 In this section, we'll delve into graphs, a fundamental non-linear data structure widely used in computer science.
 Graphs offer a versatile way to represent relationships between objects or entities.
 Let's dive in and explore the concepts, properties, and operations associated with graphs.

-- **Graphs:** A graph as a type of non-linear data structure is a collection of nodes also referred to as vertices and edges that connect pairs of nodes.
-Graphs are fundamental concept in computer science and is used to represent relationships between objects.
-In discussing graphs, it's important we understand we understand some important concepts which include: Nodes and Edges
+- **Graphs:** A graph, as a type of non-linear data structure, consists of a collection of nodes, also known as vertices, and edges that connect pairs of nodes.
+Graphs are a fundamental concept in computer science and are utilized to represent various relationships between objects.
+As we delve into the topic of graphs, it's essential to grasp some key concepts, namely: Nodes and Edges.

 - **Nodes:** Nodes are also referred to as vertices.
 Nodes are entities in a graph which could represent any discrete object, such as cities in a map, users in a social network, or web pages in a hyperlink network.

 - **Edges:** Edges are connections between pairs of nodes.
 They represent relationships or interactions between the nodes they connect.
 Edges can be directed or undirected

-- **Directed Edge:** An edge where the relationship between nodes has a specific direction.
-For example, in a network of web pages, a hyperlink from one page to another would be represented by a directed edge, indicating the direction of the link.

-- **Undirected Edge:** An edge where the relationship between nodes is bidirectional, meaning it doesn't have a specific direction.
-For example, in a social network graph, a friendship between two users would be represented by an undirected edge.

   In discussing graphs, it's important to note that there are different types of graphs which include:Directed Graph, Undirected Graph, Weighted Graph, Unweighted Graph, Cyclic Graph and Acyclic Graph